 8. As a flamenco dancer that introduces visitors to the world of flamenco, What has been your most memorable tour and why?

 Maria: For a flamenco dance class and later for a flamenco show and tapas tour, I had a family with three boys, the mum booked (obviously) and the dad felt obliged.
 I made the class more ‘masculine’, with beats on the body and rhythms.
 They all loved the flamenco dance experience.
 Later when we met the dad told me the boys had been dancing all day.
-Shops, restaurants, the streets!
+In the shops, restaurants, the streets!

 Kati: There’s several!
 The Bollywood-movie filmed in Alájar was amazing.
 One trip to a festival on Azores islands, our suitcases never arrived.
 We had to buy make-shift flamenco dresses from a local store for the show!
 (Thank God I had my flamenco shoes in my hand luggage).